condomines/ud-mobile-flashcards/readme.md

 ## Running the tests

 Up to now, there isn't any test implemented.
+The App has been manually checked on Android and iOS simulator.

 ### Break down into end to end tests